templatesell/prefer/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.0.7 - September 23 2020 =
+* Fixed Read More in the content
+* Fixed some minor CSS issues

 = 1.0.6 - September 06 2020 =
 * Fixed Masonry Issue
 * Tested with latest WP version.